 Four Cavaliers Earn All-ACC Football Honors

-Greensboro, N.C. – Four University of Virginia football players were named to the All-Atlantic Coast Conference football team announced Monday, including three members selected to the first team.
+CHARLOTTESVILLE, VA – Four Virginia football players were named to the All-Atlantic Coast Conference (ACC) football team, announced Monday, including one first-team selection.